This article was updated on March 4, 2022

 The popularity of video technology means that real estate agents are no longer limited to just showing homes from their front doors.
-Instead, they are going virtual.
+Instead, they are going virtual providing accessibility to all potential buyers.

 This guide will explain the best practices for how to use video conference tools to host a virtual open house that's just as warm and welcoming as the real deal.